Early Years Foundation Stage (EYFS)

 A copy of our Admissions Policy and Specific EYFS policy can be found in our Policy Section.

-For specific EYFS information, please do not hesitate to contact the EYFS Phase Leader, Mrs. S Rook.
+For specific EYFS information, please do not hesitate to contact the EYFS Phase Leader, Mrs. A Salter.
 For lots of useful information about the EYFS Framework and documents, parents are encouraged to visit the Foundation Years Website.
 School has also produced a quick guide to the EYFS which can be viewed here.

 We aim to work in partnership with Parent/s and Carer/s.
 We run a selection of parental workshops throughout the year.
 You can find copies of the presentations delivered further down this page alongside a guide to the EYFS provision.